R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel.markdown

 date: 2024-03-27 22:27:59 +0100
 categories: fuzzing
 ---
+Hi everyone!
+I'm really happy to tell you about my experimenting adventure today.

-I just wanted to experiment with <mark>KCOV</mark> and see how I can hook it into libfuzzer and boot the kernel without spending too much on building a root file system.
+I decided to experiment with <mark>KCOV</mark> and see how I can hook it into libfuzzer and boot the kernel without spending too much on building a root file system.

 First of all why not just using syzkaller? because why not? this may cover more State space.